aesthetic0001/aesthetic0001/README.md

 ### Hey there 👋!
 I'm aesthetic and I like to do random things
-bio:
-intellectual space monke controlling computer via telepathy. i do really questionnable stuff, so cope. professional procrastinator btw

-MOTD:
-no pain no gain

 major project(s):
-google maps for mc: also almost complete
+google maps for mc: too lazy rn

 ![](https://komarev.com/ghpvc/?username=aesthetic0001)